Holidays In Malta

 Malta is also very popular amongst divers - so much so that it was voted as the third best diving destination in the world for 2013 by the International Diving Magazine voting poll and tops the Mediterranean.

 Book holidays to Malta with Olympic Holidays and visit this enchanting Mediterranean island adopted by others throughout history.
 British rule has left its mark with red post boxes and driving on the left still part of island life, and English is an official language here, along with Maltese.
 You will find a fascinating cuisine, pristine turquoise waters and traditional towns that will transport you back in time along narrow streets where magnificent churches display their domes, or through the countryside where the gentle hillsides are draped with fields of beautiful wild flowers, as if dressed in their Sunday best.

 Malta holidays offer great variety to suit all interests and enjoy a growing popularity among British tourists.
-Book an all inclusive holiday in Malta, value family holiday or a budget holiday for an all-round wonderful time.
+Book an all inclusive holiday, value family holiday or a budget holiday for an all-round wonderful time.

 Malta Holidays - Destination Profile